 TGax editor: Change 11.2.6 SM power save as follows (track change on):

 11.2.6 SM power save

 Change the 3rd and 4th paragraph as follows:

 In dynamic SM power save mode, the STA enables its multiple receive chains when it receives the start of a frame exchange sequence addressed to it.
-Such a frame exchange sequence shall start with a single-spatial stream individually addressed frame that requires an immediate response and that is addressed to the STA in dynamic SM power save mode.
+Such a frame exchange sequence shall start with a single-spatial stream individually addressed frame that is not a Trigger frame and that (#25085) requires an immediate response and that is addressed to the STA in dynamic SM power save mode.
 An RTS/CTS sequence may be used for this purpose.
 The STA shall, subject to its spatial stream capabilities (see 9.4.2.55.4 (Supported MCS Set field) and 9.4.2.157.3 (Supported VHTMCS and NSS Set field)) and operating mode (see 11.41 (Notification of operating mode changes)), be capable of receiving a PPDU that is sent using more than one spatial stream a SIFS after the end of its response frame transmission.
 The STA switches to the multiple receive chain mode when it receives if it responds to the frame addressed to it and switches back immediately when the frame exchange sequence ends. (#24044)

 (..existing texts…)